 Afternoon/Early Evening: Delicate Arch and Park Avenue

 Delicate Arch is the most stunning formation in the park- with the worst hike.
-It’s 3 miles round trip but it’s hot, very exposed, and steep.
-If you aren’t a hiker, there are 2 viewpoints you can just view the arch from- Upper and Lower Viewpoint.
+It’s 3 miles round trip, but it’s hot, very exposed, and steep.
+If you aren’t a hiker, there are 2 viewpoints you can just view the arch from- Upper and Lower Viewpoints.
 We think Lower Viewpoint is the better of the two.

 Park Avenue is a great spot to end the day.
 This is a beautiful canyon with towering walls on each side, perfectly named because it looks like a skyscraper-lined street.
 We love this viewpoint, but we prefer to do this on the way out of the park because it’s lovely when the evening sun hits the canyon wall.
 You can choose to just see it from the viewpoint or do the 1-mile one-way walk through it.